 A wage garnishment is when money is deducted directly from your paycheck.
 It begins after a court order or order from a government agency is sent to your employer, which requires them to withhold a certain amount of money from your paycheck and send that money directly to the creditor.
-The garnishment will continue until the debt is paid in full or an arrangement is made to pay off the debt sooner.
+Wage garnishment will continue until the debt is paid in full or an arrangement is made to pay off the debt sooner.

 Before being able to garnish your wages, most creditors must first obtain a court order.
 This means they must bring a lawsuit against you for unpaid debt (breach of contract), win the suit and get a judgment, and only then can they seek a court order to garnish your wages.
 Creditors who must first obtain a court order (judgment creditors) include credit card companies, banks, medical providers, and many other types of creditors.
-Creditors who may garnish wages without a court order are specifically listed by law, and include the IRS and certain other governmental agencies.
+Creditors who may garnish wages without a court order are specifically listed by law and include the IRS and certain other governmental agencies.

 Wage garnishments are subject to both federal and state laws.